Grice-Lab/AlignerBoost/AlignerBoost/README.md

 AlignerBoost is a generalized software toolkit for boosting Next-Gen sequencing mapping precision using a Bayesian based mapping quality framework.

-AlignerBoost works with any NGS aligners that can produce standard SAM/BAM alignment outputs, i.e. Bowtie, Bowtie2, BWA, SOAP2, YOABS, YA, and also supports RNA-seq aligners (i.e. Tophat/Tophat2, STAR).
+AlignerBoost works with any NGS aligners that can produce standard SAM/BAM alignment outputs.
+Currently supported aligners that AlignerBoost has optimized for mapping precision and sensitivity include:
+DNA aligners: Bowtie, Bowtie2, BWA-ALN/BWA-SW/BWA-MEM, NovoAlign, SeqAlTo RNA aligners: Tophat, Tophat2, STAR

 AlignerBoost works by tuning NGS aligners to report all potential alignments, then utilizes a Bayesian-based framework to accurately estimate the mapping quality